cshuptrine/nyckle-website-new/_posts/2023-02-24-a-quick-guide-to-semantic-image-search-with-examples.md

 date: 2023-02-24
 author: nyckel
 stage: false
-seo_title: A Quick Guide to Semantic Image Search (with Examples)
 summary: Search engines continue to get better at understanding what exactly we’re looking for when we search.
 Today, this also includes when we search image databases.
 Learn about semantic image search and how companies can use it to support a better user experience.
-seo_description: "Semantic image search enables users to search a database of images quickly.
+description: "Semantic image search enables users to search a database of images quickly.
 Discover 11 practical use cases that support a better user experience. "
-og_image: /blog/images/quick-guide-to-semantic-image-search.jpg
+image: /blog/images/quick-guide-to-semantic-image-search.webp
-og_image_alt: Guide to semantic image search
+image_alt: Guide to semantic image search
 ---

 In the early days of the internet, if you searched “the dark knight,” search engines like Google didn’t necessarily know that you were referring to Batman.